openresty/lua-nginx-module/README.markdown

     try %search% %again%

-(Note that `%20` following `%` got unescape to space, even it can be considered a part of invalid sequence.)
+(Note that `%20` following `%` got unescaped, even it can be considered a part of invalid sequence.)

 [Back to TOC](#nginx-api-for-lua)